Adventure House Living-Learning Community (LLC)

 Animas Hall offers a Faculty in Residence Program through a collaboration of Academic Affairs and the Department of Student Housing.
 It fosters a heightened sense of intellectual curiosity, as well as providing a unique dynamic in the residential community, by bringing the student-teacher relationship outside the classroom and into the living environment.
 Both informal interactions between faculty and students, and engaging purposeful programs will foster dialogue covering broad topical areas such as education, social responsibility, civic engagement and personal growth.

-This year's faculty member is Dr. Justin McBrayer, an Assistant Professor in the Philosophy department.
-He, along with his wife and two children, live in an apartment in Animas Hall.
-Read more about Dr. McBrayer here.
+This year's faculty member is Dr. Steven Fenster, an Assistant Professor in the Biology department.
+He, along with his family, live in an apartment in Animas Hall.
+Check out Dr. Fenster's Faculty-in-Residence Bio.

 Fort Lewis College offers family housing in the Centennial Apartment Complex for students who are married or who have legal guardianship of children.
 Space is limited and is assigned on a first-come, first-served basis.